michaeljbishop/mulligan/README.md

 end
 ```

+Note that the return value from the `#recovery` call is assigned to a variable which then holds the arguments.

 ### Mulligan::Recovery

 `Mulligan::Recovery` is the base class of all recoveries.
 Use this in the same way you use the `Exception` hierarchy, but for recoveries.
 You can define your own subclasses with different properties that can be read by the `rescue` clauses.